chr60/CompOrg---Fibonacci/README.md

 # CompOrg---Fibonacci
-calculates the nth fibonacci number two ways: recursively and iteratively
+in MIPS, calculates the nth fibonacci number two ways: recursively and iteratively